 You always want to make sure you know what will show up if hiring professionals Google your name.
 If you’ve got a common name, then you want to make sure to help recruiters find you by linking to your online profiles in your resume, just to make sure they don’t mistake your online presence with someone else having the same name.

-When I searched her name, the comment, which wasn’t bad in any way, it just questioned the real power of networking, showed up as the second hit on page one, right underneath her LinkedIn profile.
+When I searched her name, the comment, which wasn’t bad in any way, just questioned the real power of networking, showed up as the second hit on page one, right underneath her LinkedIn profile.

 How To Build Your Online Career Brand

 Building a successful online career brand isn’t something you do overnight.
 As mentioned earlier, career branding is a strategy and one you need to implement as part of your career moving forward, which is why it’s essential to do some groundwork laying the foundation of your career brand.